Knowledge-Grounded Self-Rationalization via Extractive and Natural Language Explanations

-While the knowledge module generates several pieces of commonsense knowledge ($\mathcal{S}$), not all of them are important for the prediction.
+While the knowledge module generates several knowledge snippets ($\mathcal{S}$), not all of them are relevant for the prediction.
 Hence, we introduce a knowledge selection step.
-Furthermore, the selected knowledge can appear as supporting evidence in addition to the generated NLE---an advantage of \ours{} over models that only generate NLEs.
-Hence, \ours{}~explicitly learns to select a set of knowledge from $\mathcal{S}$ before prediction and NLE generation.
+Furthermore, the selected knowledge snippets can appear as supporting evidence in addition to the generated NLE---an advantage of \ours{} over models that only generate NLEs.

-The ground-truth selection of knowledge is usually not available in the data; hence, we model the selection step via another set of latent selectors $z_i^k \in \mathcal{Z}^k$, which take a value from the interval $[0, 1]$ and are realized by a $\operatorname{HardKuma}$ distribution (similarly to \Cref{sec:rationales}).
-We assume that more than one knowledge snippet may be relevant, however, we want the knowledge selection to be sparse.
-We use $L_1$ regularization to control the sparsity of the selected knowledge.
-The parameters predicting the value of the latent selectors $z_{i}^k$ are denoted as $\theta^{ks}$.
+We model the selection step via another set of latent selectors $z_i^k \in \mathcal{Z}^k$, which take a value from the interval $[0, 1]$ and are realized by a $\operatorname{HardKuma}$ distribution (similarly to \Cref{sec:rationales}).
+More than one knowledge snippet may be relevant, however, we want the knowledge selection to be sparse.
+Hence, we use $L_1$ regularization to control the sparsity of the selected knowledge.
+The parameters predicting the latent selectors~$z_{i}^k$ are denoted as $\theta^{ks}$.

-Again, to facilitate end-to-end training, we do not decode commonsense knowledge into natural language.
-Rather, we retain the final hidden representations of each piece of commonsense from the knowledge module as $s_i \in S$.
-To use the selected knowledge, we perform element-wise multiplication $s_i \odot z_i^k$ and fuse masked knowledge vectors into the task prediction and NLE generation step.
-At inference time, we additionally decode the selected commonsense and provide them as supporting evidence along with the NLE in a variant of \ours{} that we call \textbf{\ours{}+}.
-During human evaluation, we found that this evidence makes the NLEs get a better quality score (see \Cref{sec:user_study}).
+To facilitate end-to-end training, we do not decode knowledge snippets into natural language.
+Instead, we retain the final hidden representations of each snippet from the knowledge module as $s_i \in S$.
+Using $z_i^k$ as an indicator of selection, we obtain the vectors of selected knowledge snippets and concatenate them as input to the NLE generator.
+We also concatenate the representation of the input for the selector to be able to select the most relevant snippets given the input.
+At inference time, we decode the selected knowledge snippets into language, which could be used as additional supporting evidence along with the NLE.
+We call this variant \ours{}+.
+Human evaluation shows that this additional evidence leads to higher quality explanations (\Cref{sec:quality}).